College of Medicine & Veterinary Medicine

 Fairness in trade and sustainable procurement

-We have developed a key strategy in Sustainable Procurement and are putting our efforts into involving our buildings in the process.
+The University has made various commitments to working towards socially responsible and sustainable procurement and supply chains.
 Fairness in trade and sustainable procurement means calling for responsible practices in relation to workers, environment and society to be followed by our suppliers.
 This includes work around modern slavery, conflict minerals and supporting fair trade.

 Modern Slavery statement